trulymittal/rock-solid-server-setup/README.md

   - `sudo systemctl start webhook.service` (starts the service)
   - `sudo systemctl enable webhook.service` (Enable, so that service is auto-started on reboot)
   - `sudo systemctl status webhook.service` (Check status, and make sure its running and enabled)
+- If the service is NOT active, it is due to selinux, use the command below and troubleshoot, and it will provide you with details as to what to execute and IT WILL WORK.
+  - `journalctl -xe`
 - In case you want to reload/restart/stop/disbale service:
   - `sudo systemctl reload webhook.service`
   - `sudo systemctl restart webhook.service`